ThelianTech-Studios/CalradiaForge/docs/refactor/mvvm_refactor_plan.md

 - Preserve the Toast System as the user-visible notification surface.
 - Keep current UX behavior unless a later task explicitly changes it.
 - Keep visual redesign out of this architecture phase.
+- Do not improve benchmark output by moving work off the UI thread without verifying behavior, cancellation, state ownership, and user-visible ordering.

 ## Verification Expectations